sleephacker/FlippoIO/manual/Settings.md

 ## `ReadTimeMargin (int)`

 Specifies the extra time margin that is used to wait for a player timeout.
-Note that this doesn’t give players more time, but exists to prevent the thread waiting for a timeout to become active too soon which could interfere with the availability of the CPU during a player’s turn.
+Note that this doesn’t give players more time, but exists to prevent the thread waiting for a timeout from becoming active too soon which could interfere with the availability of the CPU during a player’s turn.
 Set to `200` by default.

 ## `MilliSecondsBeforeKill (int)`